Mayoralty of Rudy Giuliani: Ferret ban

 Giuliani vetoed a bill legalizing the ownership of ferrets as pets in the city, saying that it was akin to legalizing tigers.
 He sent a memorandum, "Talking Points Against the Legalization of Ferrets," to City Council members saying that ferrets should be banned just as pythons and lions are in the city.
 Councilman A. Gifford Miller said afterwards that Giuliani's "administration has gone out of its way to invent a ridiculous policy."
 The editor of Modern Ferret magazine testified that ferrets are domesticated animals that do not live in the wild and whose natural habitat is within people's homes.
 She argued that no case of ferrets transferring rabies to humans had ever occurred and that the legalization bill would require ferrets to be vaccinated against rabies as dogs are.
 She later wrote that at the public hearings proposing to ban ferrets, no citizen or veterinarian spoke against ferrets, only representatives from the Department of Health, City Council, and Mayor Giuliani himself.

 David Guthartz, founder of the Society for the Prevention of Cruelty to Ferrets, called a radio show Giuliani was hosting to complain about the citywide ban.
 Giuliani responded:

 There is something deranged about you. ...
 The excessive concern you have for ferrets is something you should examine with a therapist. ...
 There is something really, really very sad about you. ...
 This excessive concern with little weasels is a sickness. ...
 You should go consult a psychologist. ...
 Your compulsion about – your excessive concern with it is a sign that there is something wrong in your personality. ...
 You have a sickness, and I know it's hard for you to accept that. ...
 You need help.

+In 2015, the New York City Bar Association’s Animal Law Committee petitioned the New York City Board of Health to repeal the ban on ferrets but the appeal did not succeed.
+Of 10 board members, there had to be a minimum of six votes for the bill to pass.
+Five members abstained from voting while two members voted in favor and three members voted against the appeal.
+In reaction to the revisitation of the ferret ban, Giuliani said that he would be alright with removing the ban as long as the Board of Health concludes that ferrets are safe to own as pets.